Djibouti entry requirements for Nigeria passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-If you need to stay longer, you'd have to leave and re-enter.
+No, the e-visa is not extendable.
+You must leave before it expires.
+If you need to stay longer, you'll need to exit and re-enter with a new e-visa.

 Official sources